 Transfer to or from qualifying recognised overseas pension schemes

-Discover the main considerations when transferring a pension to or from a Qualifying Recognised Overseas Pension Scheme and recent rule changes.
+Discover the main considerations when transferring a pension to or from a Qualifying Recognised Overseas Pension Scheme.

 - A Qualifying Recognised Overseas Pension Scheme (QROPS) can be appropriate for an individual who has built up a UK pension fund, but intends to retire outside the UK.